modelscope/modelscope-studio/docs/components/Markdown/README.md

 ### Support for Accordion Content Display

-Include the `accordion` tag in the returned content for more usage details, see <tab-link tab="custom_tags/accordion">accordion</tab-link>
+Include the `accordion` tag in the returned content.
+For more usage details, see <tab-link tab="custom_tags/accordion">accordion</tab-link>
 <demo name="accordion"></demo>

 ### Support for User Selection Interaction

-Include the `select-box` tag in the returned content for more usage details, see <tab-link tab="custom_tags/select-box">select-box</tab-link>
+Include the `select-box` tag in the returned content.
+For more usage details, see <tab-link tab="custom_tags/select-box">select-box</tab-link>
 <demo name="select-box"></demo>

 ### Support for Chart Display

-Include the `chart` tag in the returned content for more usage details, see <tab-link tab="custom_tags/chart">chart</tab-link>
+Include the `chart` tag in the returned content.
+For more usage details, see <tab-link tab="custom_tags/chart">chart</tab-link>
 <demo name="chart"></demo>

 ### Custom Tags (Advanced Usage, Requires Frontend Knowledge)